darraghoriordan/darragh-oriordan-com/src/pages/2020/07/12/semantic-version-node-azure-devops/index.md

 This tells commit lint to use the conventional commit rule set as a base.
 And then tells husky to use commit lint whenever we submit a commit.

-There are many settings available.
-Check out the commitlint cli documentation.
-Here I turn off any subject case requirements.
-By default it requires lowercase for everything but I sometimes use pascal case to start sentences out of habit.
+There are many linting rules available.
+Check out the commitlint cli documentation for more.

+I use rules that turn off any subject case requirements.
+By default commitlint requires lowercase for everything but I sometimes use pascal case to start sentences out of habit.

 I also set the header length to be a bit longer than the default.

 `-E HUSKY_GIT_PARAMS` - husky puts all the variables that we passed to git in the variable `HUSKY_GIT_PARAMS` so that tools like commit lint can see and use them.